 For nearly fifty years, the National Workshop on Christian Unity has been the prime ongoing event in the United States for ecumenical education experienced in the midst of other Christian traditions.
 It is held yearly in various locations of the country.

 Seminar participants gather for small group discussion in Columbus

 NWCU convenes in Columbus, Ohio, on April 8-11, 2013

 The 2013 National Workshop on Christian Unity gathered in Columbus, Ohio, in April under the theme, "What Does God Require of Us?"
 A special focus was the ecumenical legacy of the Second Vatican Council.
 One of the multiple seminars looked at the Tri-Faith Initiative in Omaha, Nebraska, with a Muslim imam, an Episcopalian priest, and a Reform Jewish lay leader presenting.
-(See a video of their panel at a Episcopal network's session at the NWCU.)
 Another seminar focused on the challenge to religious and gang culture in prison through interfaith communities and restorative justice.
+Photos and links to audio files of several events are available online.
 Local planning was chaired by Presbyterian minister Rebecca Tollefson, the executive director of the Ohio Council of Churches.
 Paul Masquelier, also a PC(USA) minister, serves as the communications director of the National Planning Committee.

 Items marked with are in Adobe Acrobat PDF format.
 For best results, right-click the link (or click and hold for Macintosh), select "save target as" and save the document to your desktop for viewing and printing.
 Click on the image in the right column for free download of the Adobe Acrobat Reader.